Sadequain

-Syed Sadequain Ahmed Naqvi (30 June 1930 10 February 1987), and often referred to as Sadequain Naqqash, was a historical Pakistani artist and poet best known for his skills as a calligrapher and a painter.
-He is considered one of the finest painters and calligraphers Pakistan has ever produced, having painted around 15000 paintings.
-He is also recognised as the only artist in Pakistan to have received all four civilian awards such as the Nishan-i-Imtiaz, Sitara-i-Imtiaz, Tamgha-i-Imtiaz, and Pride of Performance.
+Syed Sadequain Ahmed Naqvi (30 June 1930 10 February 1987), and often referred to as Sadequain Naqqash ("Sadequain the Painter"), was a Pakistani artist and poet best known for his skills as a calligrapher and a painter.
+He is considered one of the finest painters and calligraphers Pakistan has ever produced, having painted around 15,000 paintings.
 He was also a poet, writing hundreds of rubāʿiyāt in the style of Omar Khayyam and Sarmad Kashani.

 Early life

-Sadequain was born on 30 June 1930 in Amroha, into a family of calligraphers.
-He, along with his family members, had migrated to Pakistan during the 1947 partition, residing in the Nazimabad neighbourhood of Karachi.
-In late 1940s he joined the Progressive Writers' and Artists Movement.
-His true talent was discovered by Huseyn Shaheed Suhrawardy who brought Sadequain into the limelight.
-He also spent some time in Paris augmenting his skills.
+Sadequain was born on 30 June 1930 in Amroha, into an educated Shia family who considered calligraphy a valuable skill.
+The artist claimed to own seven Qurans calligraphed by his ancestors and family.
+He migrated to Pakistan with his family during the 1947 partition, residing in the Nazimabad neighbourhood of Karachi.
+In the late 1940s he joined the Progressive Writers' and Artists Movement.
+He was supported by politician Huseyn Suhrawardy.

 Medium of work

 Calligraphy

 Sadequain was widely praised for his calligraphy by many critics of South Asian art.

 Sadequain was part of a broader Islamic art movement, known as the Hurufiyya movement, which emerged independently across North Africa and parts of Asia in the 1950s.
 Hurufiyah refers to the attempt by artists to combine traditional art forms, notably calligraphy as a graphic element within a contemporary artwork.
 Hurufiyah artists rejected Western art concepts, and instead searched for a new visual languages that reflected their own culture and heritage.
 These artists successfully transformed calligraphy into a modern aesthetic, which was both contemporary and indigenous.
 Prior to Sadequain's work, only a few painters had experimented with the medium in Pakistan.
 Sadequain is a pioneer of the style, bringing calligraphy into a mainstream art form, and influencing subsequent generations of Pakistani artists.